tigera-cs/Calico-Foundation/1-install-calico-k8s-lab/README.md

 EOF
 ```

 The operator is constantly watching for the Installation resource.
 Once the operator notices that the Installation resource is created, it will createa a number of resources.
 Some of these resources to note are the pods that are created in the calico-system namespace.
 Confirm that all of the pods are running with the following command.
-Wait untill all the pods are in running state and the hit ctrl+c.
+Wait untill all the pods are in running state and then hit ctrl+c.

 ```
 watch kubectl get pods -n calico-system